Gospel: Mark 12:28-34

 Popular Translation

 28 After he heard Jesus and the Sadducees debating, a scribe saw Jesus answered their argument well.
-So he approached Jesus with a question: "What commandment are the most important and guides our understanding of all the others?"
+So he approached Jesus with a question: "Which commandment is the most important and guides our understanding of all the others?"

 "The first is this," Jesus answered,